On this page:

 Wright State University operates several air emission sources that are regulated by the Ohio Environmental Protection Agency's (EPA) Clean Air Act.
-EHS works with those departments who operate these sources to ensure proper permitting, air emission controls, and recordkeeping requirements are met.
+Environmental Health and Safety (EHS) works with those departments who operate these sources to ensure proper permitting, air emission controls, and recordkeeping requirements are met.

 Visit the EPA website for more information on the air emission program.

-Contact EHS for more information on the university’s air emission program.
+Contact Environmental Health and Safety for more information on the university’s air emission program.

 The EPA, through the Clean Water Act, establishes the Spill Prevention Control and Countermeasure (SPCC) rules designed to prevent or contain the discharge of oil into waterways.
 The rules apply to facilities that store or use oil (as defined by the EPA) over certain threshold quantities that pose a threat to waterways in the event of a spill.